 2. Keep your credit report ready

 Obviously, your chances of getting your loan approved increase with a higher credit score.
 A score of 700 or more is considered to be good.
 Even if your score is in the 600–700 range, you have a chance of getting your loan sanctioned.
 However, a lower score will require you to put in a greater degree of effort to convince the lender about your creditworthiness.
-What determines a good credit score?
-Find out here.
+Find here what determines a good credit score.

 3. What will you use the loan amount for?